youqad/Neurorobotics_Regression/Lab3_Regression.md

 We can see that, as the number of features increases, the redline fits the sample points better at first.
 But with too many number of features, the redline overfits the sample points.
+Indeed: even though the predictor matches the data better for `numFeatures` $= 15$ than `numFeatures` $= 10$ when $\textbf{x} ≥ 0.7$ (the bell-shaped curve is perfectly fitted), the overfitting is already conspicuous at $15$ features for $\textbf{x} ≤ 0.5$: the predictor tends to overcomplicate the shape of the output, that is seen to be smoothly approximable.
 Thus, using an appropriate number of features is very important.

 Finally, we tested the effect of `alpha` by setting `alpha` = $0.1$, $0.5$, and $0.9$, keeping `maxIter` = $1000$ and `numFeatures` = $10$.
 The plots are shown as follows: